mellow-finance/mellow-strategy-sdk/docs/index.rst

 The SDK has 2 main modules ``data`` and ``strategy``.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
-   :caption: Contents
+   :caption: API

-   api
+   strategy